OldStarchy/DashBot/readme.md

 -   [ABResponseInteraction](src/Interactions/ABResponseInteraction.ts)

     There are a few of these that have different responses.
 Eg. `compliment` will cause DashBot to give you a random compliment. `link` will post a random link to a picture of Link.
-This is the most simple type of Action, all responses need to be predefined, and it will pick one randomly.
+This is the most simple type of Interaction, all responses need to be predefined, and it will pick one randomly.

 -   [ImgurCommand](src/Commands/ImgurCommand.ts)